leopoldcambier/tasktorrent/README.md

 where `view` is a `view<T>` pointing to a buffer to be sent.

 The three functions are the following:
-- `fulfill` is run on the receiver when the buffer has arrived and is ready to be used.
+- `fulfill` is run on the _receiver_ when the buffer has arrived and is ready to be used.
 Typically this would fulfill some tasks;
-- `buffer` is run on the receiver and should return a pointer to an allocated buffer sufficiently large to hold the sent buffer;
+- `buffer` is run on the _receiver_ and should return a pointer to an allocated buffer sufficiently large to hold the sent buffer;
 - `release` is run on the _sender_ after the buffer has been sent and can be safely reused.
 This could be used to free the buffer for instance.

 The tutorial `tutorial/tuto_large_am.cpp` provides an example of use of large active messages.

+Note that this optimization has no impact on the UPC++ backend at the moment.

 ### MPI note